 Arkansas virus hospitalizations down, vaccinations rise

 LITTLE ROCK, Ark.
-(AP) - The number of people hospitalized in Arkansas due to COVID-19 has declined slightly and the number of vaccinations has increased by more than 41,000.
+(AP) — The number of people hospitalized in Arkansas due to COVID-19 declined slightly over the weekend and the number of vaccinations increased by more than 41,000.

-The Arkansas Department of Health on Saturday reported 1,452 hospitalizations, six fewer than Friday, during a week in which a record high number of hospitalizations was set four times.
+The Arkansas Department of Health reported 1,452 hospitalizations, six fewer than Friday, during a week in which a record high number of hospitalizations was set four times.

 The department also reported an additional 41,300 virus vaccinations.

+“Today’s report shows some improvement,” Gov. Asa Hutchinson said on his Twitter page, while continuing to encourage residents to get the vaccine.

+“Vaccinations are up and new cases are down, but we still are seeing strain on our hospitals,” Hutchinson wrote.

-The federal Centers for Disease Control and Prevention reports 50.1% of Arkansans have now received at least one dose of the virus vaccine and 38.2% are fully vaccinated.
+The federal Centers for Disease Control and Prevention reported 50.1% of Arkansans have now received at least one dose of the vaccine and 38.2% are fully vaccinated.

-The ADH reported 13 additional deaths, raising the death toll to 6,445 since the pandemic began.

-Locally, three deaths were reported in Region 8 - one death in Crittenden County and two deaths in Greene County.
-State health officials also said there were 25,721 active cases as of Saturday, with 1,186 of those cases in Craighead County.
+Arkansas ranked fifth in the nation with 1,030.6 new cases per 100,000 residents, according to data from Johns Hopkins University.
+The seven-day rolling average of new cases in the state has increased from 1,828.6 per day on July 29 to 2,271.1 on Thursday.